rafaelromao/romak/MagicRomak.md

 ## Magic Romak

-This is a version of Romak 24 that uses [Magic Keys](https://github.com/Ikcelaks/keyboard_layouts/blob/main/magic_sturdy/magic_sturdy.md) to improve the typing experience, reducing SFBs and consecutive activations of the secondary alpha layer.
+This is a version of Romak 24 that uses a [Magic Key](https://github.com/Ikcelaks/keyboard_layouts/blob/main/magic_sturdy/magic_sturdy.md) to improve the typing experience, reducing SFBs and consecutive activations of the secondary alpha layer.

-These Magic Keys replace the regular Repeat Key on the standard Romak 24.
+This Magic Key replaces the comma from the standard Romak 24.

-- In the base layer, this key repeats the last key by default (Repeat Key), but outputs an alternate result for keys that do not worth repeating (Alternate Repeat Key).
+The standard Repeat Key is also replaced by a Smart Repeat Key, which outputs an alternate result for keys that do not worth repeating.
-- When tapped in the secondary alpha layer, this key outputs alternate results by default (Magic Key), but repeats the key when there is no predefined alternate result.

 Alpha 1 layer:

 ```
      B  M  G          L  O  U
   D  N  S  T          R  A  E  I
-     F  C  P          H  ,  .
+     F  C  P          H  *  .
            ®  Sp  A2  Sf
 ```

 Alpha 2 layer: